-We further investigate the list of projects, which include popular projects such as the Linux kernel or the Ruby on Rails framework, to ensure that most of the projects are non toy projects of substantial sizes.
-To this end we count the total lines of source code (LOC) in each project.
+We collect our dataset based on information from those projects.
+The obtained dataset is furthermore curated to distinguish projects that lines of source code (LOC) in each project.
 Over 70% of the projects contain more than 1,000 LOC.
 Around 35% of the projects include more than 5,000 LOC, while more than 20% contain more than 10,000 LOC.
 Finally, over 600 projects contain more than 1,000,000 LOC.
 This distribution suggests that a significant number of the projects in the dataset are of substantial sizes.
 To further ensure that most of the projects are not toy projects typically created by GitHub new users, we have filtered the data to projects with at least 1,000 LOC.